-Figure 8: Comparison of Gaussian quadrature methods for computing the coalescence of droplets, with TVD-ENO (left) and CN-GFCT (right), adaptive grid with log-normal interpolation for DSD.
+Fig. 7 Comparison of different approximations of the inlet boundary condition for the DSD with TVD-ENO (left) and CN-GFCT (right), pre-computed integrals

-Figure 9: Comparison of different methods for computing the coalescence of droplets, with TVD-ENO (left) and CN-GFCT (right), adaptive grid with log-normal interpolation for DSD.
+Fig. 8 Comparison of Gaussian quadrature methods for computing the coalescence of droplets, with TVD-ENO (left) and CN-GFCT (right), adaptive grid with log-normal interpolation for DSD

-6 Summary and Outlook
+6 Summary and outlook

-The numerical studies presented in Section 5 reveal that the use of different numerical methods for solving Equation (3) for the DSD might possess a non-negligible impact on the computed time-space-averaged DSD at the outlet.
-Unlike [10, 11], where more sensitive outputs of interest were studied, the changes are rather quantitative than qualitative.
-For the considered problem, the interpolation of the inlet boundary condition and the discretization of the temporal and transport-dominated first order spatial derivatives have the most significant influence on the numerical results.
-Different choices of the method for computing the coalescence integrals lead to very similar results.
-However, this situation might change if long-term simulations are performed where, e.g., the loss of mass in some methods might become crucial.
+The numerical studies presented in Sect.
+5 reveal that the use of different numerical methods for solving Eq.
+(3) for the DSD might possess a non-negligible impact on the computed time-space-averaged DSD at the outlet.
+Unlike [10,11], where more sensitive outputs of interest were studied, the changes are rather quantitative than qualitative.
+For the considered problem, the interpolation of the inlet boundary condition and the discretization of the temporal and transport-dominated first-order spatial derivatives have the most significant influence on the numerical results.
+Different choices of the method for computing the coalescence integrals lead to very similar